matthewjz-lyonsk6/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and deadlines, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and stress.
 Break down your projects into smaller, manageable tasks and allocate time for each one.
 Using a planning tool, such as Trello or Asana, can help keep you organized and on track.
 Remember to update your plan as tasks are completed or changed, to ensure you remain flexible and adaptable.

+# 2023-12-09
+- Today's programming wisdom is to always prioritize your time and focus on the most critical tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By doing this, you can ensure that you are making progress towards your goal and not getting lost in trivial tasks that don't contribute to the bigger picture.

+Another piece of wisdom to keep in mind is the importance of communication and collaboration with your team.
+Programming is a collaborative process, and it' s essential to work together with others to achieve common goals.
+Make sure to communicate clearly and efficiently with those you're working with, so that everyone is on board with the project and working towards the same goals

+Lastly, remember to stay up-to-date with new technologies and programming languages.
+The world of programming is constantly evolving, which means that new tools and techniques are constantly being developed.
+Staying informed about these advancements can help you become a more efficient and effective programmer, allowing you to adapt to new challenges and stay ahead of the curve.